 A total of 20 individuals participated in the sessions.
 The first group consisted of residents who lived within close proximity of the Depot; the second group consisted of neighborhood and community leaders.
-The community leaders were randomly selected based on leadership roles and active involvement in the community.
+The community leaders were selected based on leadership roles and active involvement in the community.

-The results of the sessions were used to assess appropriate and effective communication tools and provide a qualitative base for the development of a new community relations strategy.
+The results of the sessions were used to assess appropriate and effective communication tools, and to provide a qualitative base for the development of a new community relations strategy.

 The overall perception of participants was that the Depot had done an ineffective job in communicating the progress of its environmental cleanup program over the years.
 In the absence of information, residents indicated that they were uncertain about who or what to believe.
-As a result, no news was perceived as bad news or a desire not to communicate with the neighborhood.
+As a result, 'no news' was perceived to be 'bad news', or to reflect a desire to hide or not communicate with the neighborhood.

-Based on the insight and information gained from these focus groups, Frontline Communications, in association with CHPPM, developed a comprehensive community-based telephone survey to provide a quantitative measure of the findings.
-From February 13 - 20, 1998, 250 community residents living within three miles of the Depot were interviewed by Market Development Associates, a Memphis-based full-service market research firm.
-Fortysix per cent (46%) of respondents lived within one mile of the facility and 54% lived between one and three miles of the Depot.
+Based on the insight and information gained from these focus groups, a comprehensive community-based telephone survey was conducted to provide a quantitative measure of the findings.
+From February 13 - 20, 1998, 250 community residents living within three miles of the Depot were interviewed.
+Forty-six per cent (46%) of respondents lived within one mile of the facility and 54% lived between one and three miles of the Depot.